Deputy General Counsel

-During his time at Becket, Luke has argued and won precedent-setting cases in the Third, Fifth, Ninth, and Eleventh Circuits.
+While at Becket, Luke has argued and won precedent-setting cases in the Third, Fifth, Ninth, and Eleventh Circuits.
 In 2009, he was appointed a Special Assistant Attorney General for the State of Colorado to argue an Establishment Clause appeal on behalf Becket and several states.
-And he was part of Becket legal team that won three major Supreme Court cases in three years: Holt v.
-Hobbs (2014), which protected the right of a Muslim to practice his faith in prison; Burwell v.
-Hobby Lobby (2014), which protected family business owners from being forced to violate their faith; and Hosanna-Tabor v.
-EEOC (2012), which protected the right of churches to select their ministers.
+And he was part of the Becket legal team that won four major Supreme Court cases in four years: Little Sisters of the Poor v.
+Burwell, which protected nuns from being forced to violate their faith, Holt v.
+Hobbs, which protected the right of a Muslim to practice his faith in prison; Burwell v.
+Hobby Lobby, which protected family business owners from being forced to violate their faith; and Hosanna-Tabor v.
+EEOC, which protected the right of churches to select their ministers.
 The Wall Street Journal called Hosanna-Tabor one of “the most important religious liberty cases in a half century.”

 Luke has often appeared in the national media to discuss religious liberty issues, including appearances on CNN, Fox News, ABC World News, PBS, and NPR, among others.
 He has also been quoted in many major newspapers, including the New York Times, Wall Street Journal, USA Today, Los Angeles Times, Washington Post, and Chicago Tribune.